oelin/statistical-path-planning/README.md

 **[Introduction](#introduction) | [Method](#method) | [Evaluation](#evaluation) | [Conclusion](#conclusion)**

-We train a generative model to solve path planning problems by mimicing the behaviour of conflict-based search (CBS) in unknown environments.
-We demonstrate that the features proposed in [[1]](#references) are highly correlated with actions taken by CBS and that this relationship is primarily linear.
+Abstract: We train a generative model to solve path planning problems by mimicing the behaviour of conflict-based search (CBS) in unknown environments.
+We demonstrate that the features proposed by [[Qingbao et al., 2020]](#references) are highly correlated with actions taken by CBS and that this relationship is mostly linear.

 ![](https://github.com/oelin/generative-path-planning/blob/main/images/example.gif)